hakob-petro/DateEventDatabase/README.md

 Below are the descriptions for the project files.
 <hr />
 - condition_parser.h/cpp — contain an implementation of an abstract syntax tree for arithmetic expressions.
-The implementation of this algorithm for parsing conditions in the __Find__ and __Del__ commands is contained in the ParseCondition function, declared and fully implemented in the condition_parser.h/cpp files;p;
+The implementation of this algorithm for parsing conditions in the <strong>Find</strong> and <strong>Del</strong> commands is contained in the ParseCondition function, declared and fully implemented in the condition_parser.h/cpp files;p;
 <br>
  - token.h/cpp — contain a ready-made tokenizer that is used in the ParseCondition function;
 <br>